By Attila Zønn

 Bruno is unable to get right at it.
 He needs to warm up.
 He likes to sip his coffee and think about the shift ahead.
 But he’s not thinking about his shift right now.
 The coffee girl has taken over his mind.
 He thinks about the coffee girl all through his shift.
 She helps him alleviate the monotony of his insufferable workday.
 There’s hope now.
 The vision of the coffee girl has made him numb to the scourges of time.

 Over dinner, his old mother recounts episodes from her youth.
 She does this a lot, laughs with herself as she remembers, and Bruno smiles at her but he isn’t listening.
 He stares at the kitchen window and thinks about the coffee girl.
 He looks at the clock and knows his morning is eleven and one-half hours away.
 He goes to bed early, tries to bring on sleep but can’t stop thinking about her, and sees her—her supple skin with a hint of freckles, arriving atop a great white steed, slipping down from that equine back to bathe in a clear lake surrounded by swans.
 She’s naked, and he’ll have his way with her.
 It’s all good now because he doesn’t know her yet.
-He could go on like this, imagining what it would be like to touch her, but eventually he’ll want to touch for real.
-For now fantasy is good.
+He could go on like this, imagining what it would be like to touch her, but eventually, he’ll want to touch for real.
+For now, fantasy is good.
 It’s safe.
 He doesn’t know if there might be a conflict in personalities.
 She could turn out to be a little bitch—a possessive, conniving little bitch full of attitude and complaint; a gnawing, grating little whiner who’s always telling you what shirt to wear and if you don’t do what she wants she’ll pout and give you the cold shoulder.
 Not too long ago Bruno had a girlfriend, and now her face flashes before his eyes.
 He shudders.
 What a waste of two years.
-How pathetic he was bending to her every whim in an effort to make her happy, and in the end, neither of them was happy.
+How pathetic he was bending to her every whim to make her happy, and in the end, neither of them was happy.
 He was miserable trying to satisfy someone who couldn’t be satisfied.
 What if this coffee girl was also insatiable?
 He realizes he’s fondling himself and decides to take it further; he masturbates, comes quickly, then falls asleep, now encouraged by a purpose.

 Over the span of a couple of months, Bruno is now part of the 6:10 am crowd.
 He sees the same faces every day; the big guy with the red beard, the woman who counts out the exact change while she’s standing in line, then counts it two more times.
 There’s a guy who drives a dump truck and parks his vehicle diagonally across four parking spaces.
 There’s an old guy with white paint-splattered pants and a dark blue jacket with the inscription on the back: Terry’s Interior Design.
 He sees them, they see him, and sometimes nods are exchanged.
 There’s only a ten-minute window here.
 If he arrives outside that window, as has happened to Bruno once or twice, it’s a different group; strangers.
 But what these people have that he wishes he had after weeks of patronage is a great rapport with the girl of his dreams.
 She smiles at them, says good morning.
 They don’t even ask for their order.
 She knows what they want and prepares the order automatically.
 And she pours their coffee with an elegant flair.
 Then she says, “Bye, bye, have a nice day.”
 Bruno wants the same treatment.
 He wants that familiar friendliness.
 He wants a relationship with his coffee server, but it isn’t happening.
 Every time he steps up, she won’t look at him.
 He has to ask for his black coffee.
 It wasn’t a difficult order—a black coffee.
 That’s the first one they learn in coffee school, isn’t it?